MeGysssTaa/kantanj/README.md

 Hope this will be useful to someone.

-Also hope a documentation will be published one day.
+Also hope a complete documentation will be published one day...

+> **For some partial documentation, tutorials and explanation** see [kantanj Wiki](https://github.com/MeGysssTaa/kantanj/wiki)